Who Is Dasha Dare?

 It is through my 1:1 portrait photography work I first discovered my ability to create space for people to be free and safe at the same time, resulting in the most honest and candid portraits.

 My fascination with the beauty of human nature has later brought me to the Human Potential Institute where I studied to become a certified life coach.
-That period of my life has marked the beginning of my “Time to Dare ” coaching practice with the main goal of helping people graduate from survival mode into thriving.
+That period of my life has marked the beginning of my “Time to Dare ” coaching practice.

 Additionally I am a longtime meditation practitioner, certified vinyasa yoga instructor and a jazz fan, who just recently started taking piano lessons.

-My current area of study and interest lies at the intersection of embodied cognition, creation of meaning, creativity and human experience.
+My current area of study and interest lies at the intersection of self-image, embodied cognition, and creation of meaning.